truenas/middleware/src/gui/documentation/adding_a_viewer.md

 In `getInitialState`, what we'd really like to do is get the Services data out of our Flux store and use them to initialize state.
 Only one problem: we don't have a Flux store yet!

 Instead of trying to solve that problem right away (and to keep things simple), we're going to walk through the diagram in order.
+>*I like this part.
+It is comforting for the reader.
+You have a plan. :-)*

 ![A high level data flow diagram for FreeNAS 10's UI](images/architecture/flux/freenas_flux.png)